 Background grid view

 Change the grid view on your board to create content on the board with more precision.
-Open the board settings and select Background grid.
+Click the Main menu hamburger icon > View > Grid

 Background grid in boards settings